-Join members of the Shoal Creek Conservancy and Travis Audubon Society as we explore a beautiful section of the Shoal Creek Greenbelt.
-Starting at Kingsbury Commons and slowly moving north to Custer’s Meadow, we will look for birds in woodland, riparian, and open meadow habitats.
-We expect to see our usual year-round residents, such as Carolina Chickadees, titmice, Northern Mockingbirds, Northern Cardinal, Downy and Red-bellied woodpeckers, Carolina wren, Great blue herons, and more!
-We will keep our eyes peeled for overhead raptors, including Red-shouldered hawks, Red-tailed hawks, and possibly Broad-winged hawks.
-And we will listen and look for late winter warblers, Orange-crowned and Yellow-rumped.
+Join members of the Shoal Creek Conservancy and Travis Audubon Society as they explore a beautiful section of the Shoal Creek Greenbelt.
+Starting at Pease Park (western entrance on Parkway) and slowly moving north to Custer’s Meadow, we will look for birds in woodland, riparian, and open meadow habitats.
+We expect to see our usual year-round and late summer resident birds, such as Carolina Chickadees, Summer Tanagers, Northern Mockingbirds, Downy and Red-bellied woodpeckers, Red-shouldered hawks, Great blue herons, Yellow-crowned Night Heron and possibly the well-camouflaged Green heron.
+Also, Cliff and Cave swallows nest under the 24th St. bridge.
+We will also hope to spot a few early fall migrant birds such as Yellow Warbler or Wilson’s Warbler.

 Beginners are welcome!
-TAS field trip leaders will assist all participants in spotting and hearing the birds we find and will bring some loaner binoculars for those who don’t have their own.
+TAS field trip leaders Celeste Treadway, Judith Bailey, and Brad James will assist all participants in spotting and hearing the birds we find.
+Tour leaders will not bring loaner binoculars but it is still possible to see birds without them.
+If you were considering investing in a pair now might be the time!
 Dress in comfortable walking shoes and clothing appropriate for the weather.
-The walk will be on paved concrete and crushed granite gravel and will be non-strenuous.
-Bathrooms are available at the start of the walk.
+The walk will be on paved concrete and crushed granite gravel, and will be non-strenuous.
+Bathrooms are not available during the walk since Kingsbury Commons is under construction.

 Please park along Parkway.